privacygmail cleanupemail security

 When Choosing a Tool

-1. Prioritize client-side processing when possible
+1. Favor client-side processing when you can

 • MailMop for Gmail-only users